Ciclovía: Origins in Colombia

-The inspiration for Ciclovías is credited to Bogotá, Colombia, although the National Capital Commission in Canada's capital Ottawa already organised open streets for active transportation in 1970.
+The inspiration for Ciclovías is credited to Bogotá, Colombia.
+In 1970 the National Capital Commission in Canada's capital Ottawa organized open streets for active transportation.
 The events have taken place since December 1974 when they started through the efforts of organizer Jaime Ortiz Mariño and others cyclist aficionados.
-However, it wasn't until 1976 when Bogota's Mayor Luis Prieto Ocampo signed the 566 and 567 decrees that Ciclovia became an official program promoted by the City government and supported by the Transportation Department.
+In 1976 Bogota's Mayor Luis Prieto Ocampo signed the 566 and 567 decrees and Ciclovía became an official program promoted by the City government and supported by the Transportation Department.
 In Bogotá, permanently designated bikeways are also known as ciclorrutas, while streets temporarily closed for that purpose are called ciclovías.

 Each Sunday and public holiday from 7 am until 2 pm certain main streets of Bogotá, Cali, Medellín, and other cities are temporarily blocked off to cars allowing runners, skaters, and bicyclists to workout in a more comfortable environment.
 At the same time, stages are set up in city parks.
 Aerobics instructors, yoga teachers and musicians lead people through various performances.
 The great variety of traditional food and drinks offered in snack stalls motivates many locals and tourists to go around the Ciclovía.
 Bogotá's weekly ciclovías are used by approximately 2 million people (about 20% of the population) on over 120 km of car-free streets.

-In 2007, a Colombian congressman, José Fernando Castro Caycedo, proposed a law banning Ciclovia, charging that it caused traffic jams.
-Ciclovia users protested the change, and received support from ex-mayors Peñalosa and Samuel Moreno, as well as several members of the city council and other congressmembers.
+In 2007, a Colombian Congressman, José Fernando Castro Caycedo, proposed a law banning Ciclovia, charging that it caused traffic jams.
+Ciclovia users protested the change, and received support from ex-mayors Peñalosa and Samuel Moreno, as well as several members of the city council and other Members of Congress.
 The proposal was defeated.

-Ciclovía Schedule
+Schedule

-The Bogota Ciclovía provides service from 7:00 am to 2:00 pm Sundays and holidays of the year by the main roads of the city, connected in a circuit of over 121 kilometers long and covers all sectors of the city.
+The Bogota Ciclovía provides service from 7:00 am to 2:00 pm Sundays and holidays by the main roads of the city, connected in a circuit of over 121 kilometers long and covers all sectors of the city.

-This time space was born in 1974.
-Since 1995 its management was taken over by the IDRD.
+Since 1995 its management was taken over by the Instituto Distrital de Recreación y Deporte.
 Since then and gradually, it has been constructed to reach its present appearance and acceptance among its thousands of users.
-Its infrastructure allows nearly one million (1,000,000) users leave their homes to safely practice different types of physical activities.
+Its infrastructure allows nearly one million users leave their homes to safely practice different types of physical activities.

 The Ciclovía was awarded under the II International Competition 2005 Active Cities Healthy Cities, through its contribution to the development of an alternative and efficient physical activity in the city.